ucla-labx/deeplearningbook-notes/Ch8-Optimization.md

 #### Introduction
 - Overall goal: find parameters $\theta$ of a neural network that optimize a defined cost function $J(\theta)$
-  - $J$ is generally some quantification of our "performance" over teh training data as well as additional regularization terms
+  - $J$ is generally some quantification of our "performance" over the training data as well as additional regularization terms
 - In actuality, we'd like to minimize $$J(\theta) = \mathbb{E}_{(x,y) \tilde{} p_{data}} L(f(x;\theta), y) = \int_{(x, y) \in{D}}{L(f(x;\theta), y)p(x,y)}$$
   - This is the loss across the entire data generating distrbution, and is intractable, since we don't have access to the data generating distribution
   - This quantity is also known as the "risk"